 Buck Bowers is contacted by his old friend Luther Hicks who has just escaped from jail.
 Luther persuades Buck to reunite his old team and head across the border to Mexico to conduct a bank robbery.
 While they are holed up at the El Coyote Motel waiting, Luther collides with a bat on the road and crashes.
 He walks to nearest building, which happens to be the Titty Twister.
 He returns a vampire and leads the group on to conduct the bank robbery.
 As Luther bites his way through and infects the rest of the team, armed police squads arrive outside the bank.
 Buck then finds himself caught between his hungry vampire comrades on the inside and trigger-happy cops on the outside.

-Scott Spiegel’s other works include directing the Quentin Tarantino presented My Name is Modesty: A Modesty Blaise Adventure (2004), based on the popular comic-book heroine; Hostel Part III (2011); and co-directing Spring Break 83 (2016).
+Scott Spiegel’s other works include directing the Quentin Tarantino presented My Name is Modesty: A Modesty Blaise Adventure (2004), based on the popular comic-book heroine; and Hostel Part III (2011).
 Spiegel has also written the script for Sam Raimi’s The Evil Dead II (1987); written and produced Thou Shalt Not Kill … Except/Stryker’s War (1987) about a murderous religious cult; written the non-genre The Rookie (1990); produced Hostel (2005), 2001 Maniacs (2005) and Hostel Part II (2007).
 Spiegel has made minor acting cameos in most of Sam Raimi’s films.